-Using architectural details that add visual interest to a building and that define the character of a building.
+(iiiiiiiiii) Using architectural details that add visual interest to a building and that define the character of a building.

 Using roof shapes and architectural characteristics that reference the traditional industrial/commercial built environment of East Lawrence, but incorporate a clear differentiation of old and new.
+Using synthetic building materials and/or poor quality building materials.